mabe02/lanterna/README.md

 Maven
 ---

 Lanterna is available on [Maven Central](http://search.maven.org/), through [Sonatype OSS hosting](http://oss.sonatype.org/).
-Here's what you want to use:
+Here's what you want to use according to your interest:

 ```xml
     <dependency>